MazenBassem/Machine-Learning-Models/README.md

 ## Overview

 Explore real-world machine learning problems with concise code, clear explanations, and visualizations.
-Each task demonstrates end-to-end workflows—from data prep to model evaluation—for education and experimentation.
+Each task demonstrates end-to-end workflows—from data prep to model evaluation—for educational and practical learning.

 ---

 ## 🗂️ Project Structure

 ```